-And also to the convincing of the Jew and Gentile that JESUS is the CHRIST, the ETERNAL GOD, manifesting himself unto all nations (Book of Mormon, title page).
+And also to the convincing of the Jew and Gentile that Jesus is the Christ, the Eternal God, manifesting himself unto all nations.
+(Book of Mormon, title page)

 Chapters 25 through 33 of 2 Nephi contain Nephi's final messages.
 They had a profound influence on later Book of Mormon prophets and have great relevancy today.
 Nephi addresses his comments to three main groups of people: the Jews, the descendants of Lehi, and the Gentiles.
-His commentary can be read as a whole, unified discourse which serves as Nephi's final testimony; much of it contains an explanation of the Isaiah chapters he has just quoted.
-There is a logic and organization which flows from chapter to chapter.
-In this paper I will not attempt to deal with the entire message in detail, but will isolate Nephi's teachings to and about the "Gentiles" in the overall context of the broader discourse.
+His commentary can be read as a unified discourse that serves as his final testimony; much of it contains an explanation of the Isaiah chapters he has just quoted.
+There is a logic and organization that flows from chapter to chapter.
+In this paper I will not attempt to deal with the entire message in detail but will isolate Nephi's teachings to and about the Gentiles in the overall context of the broader discourse.
 I will focus primarily on chapters 26 and 27.
-In order to do this I will first give a brief chapter by chapter summary of Nephi's major points.
+In order to do this I will first give a brief chapter-by-chapter summary of Nephi's major points.